Cecilia-xu/Leetcode/217/Note.md

 # Intuition
-This question is to find duplication.
-Therefore, we need to check whether an element has been contained in the array or not. -> set
+Find duplication -> check whether an element has been contained in the array or not -> set
 # Algorithm 1: hash set
 - Add each element into the set
 - Before adding, we should check whether this value containing in the set or not by using contains().
 If so, return true.
 (Which means it has duplication)